Gasol's free throws give Grizzlies 89-87 win over Nuggets

 TIP-INS

 Nuggets: Murray was limited to seven points on 3-of-10 shooting in the first half.
-He missed his first four 3-pointers before converting one near the 10-minute mark of the third quarter. ...
-Jokic, who averages 11 shots a game, didn't take his first field goal attempt until the 3-point try in the closing seconds. .
-The 87 points were a season low for Denver.
+He missed his first four 3-pointers before converting one near the 9-minute mark of the third quarter. ...
+Jokic, who averages 11 shots a game, took just one - his 3-point try in the closing seconds.
+"I'll have to look at the tape to see what they are doing for him to only take one shot," coach Michael Malone said.
+"Obviously, I would like him to take more shots, but right now he isn't shooting the ball and we will have to figure out why."

 UP NEXT